pachyderm/pachyderm/doc/getting_started/local_installation.md

 ## Next

-Now that you have the command line interface installed, [deploy your pachyderm cluster](./deploying.html)
+Now that you have everything installed and working, check out our [beginner_tutorial](LINK) to learn the basics of Pachyderm.